Th2ooo/magmaOpt/readme.md

 > **Note**: This code is in early development stage.
 If you encounter bugs or would like to contribute, please email me at [theo.perrot@ens-paris-saclay.fr](mailto:theo.perrot@ens-paris-saclay.fr)

 This project is forked from [sotuto shape optimization code](https://github.com/dapogny/sotuto) but has been significantly modified and extended for this specific application.
-It is released alongside an article (in submission process, preprint available here) providing explanation of the method and demonstrate on synthetic and real test cases.
+It is released alongside an [**article**](https://hal.science/hal-05373455) (in submission process to Geophysical Research Letters, preprint available) providing explanation of the method and demonstrate on synthetic and real test cases.

-**A short tutorial** on how to use the code and tune its main parameters is available in [**tutorial.md**](tutorial.md).
+**A short tutorial** on how to use the code and tune its main parameters is available in [`tutorial.md`](tutorial.md).

 ## Example Outputs